MGO – FREQUENTLY ASKED QUESTIONS

 How does the MGO Program work?

-MGO is an annual volunteer oyster growing effort that takes place in many Chesapeake and coastal bay tributaries.
-The program’s goal is to educate the public about how oysters affect the Chesapeake’s health, and is an ideal way to engage communities to act on behalf of the Bay.
+MGO is an annual volunteer oyster growing effort that takes place in 30+ Chesapeake and coastal Bay tributaries.
+The program’s goal is to educate the public about how oysters affect the Chesapeake’s health and it is a hands-on way to engage the public in Bay recovery efforts.
 ORP manages the program and works with a network of volunteer tributary coordinators and homeowners (aka “growers”) from tributaries that have salinity levels high enough to support oyster growth.
-Each participating tributary has a volunteer coordinator who serves as growers’ main point of contact, and who makes important decisions like when to plant, what supplies are needed, etc. The timeline for the program is roughly as follows – your local coordinator can share more specific details.
+Each participating tributary has a volunteer coordinator who serves as growers’ main point of contact, and who makes important decisions like when to plant, what supplies are needed, etc. The timeline for the program is roughly as follows – your local coordinator will share specific details.

 How do I get started with MGO?

-To sign-up for the MGO program, fill out the online form, and then read the Getting Started page.
-An ORP staff member will reply to provide you with the nearest tributary coordinator’s contact information.
+To sign up for the MGO program, read the Getting Started page and fill out the signup form.
+An ORP team member will reply and put you in contact with the nearest tributary coordinator.

 What do I do with my cages in the winter?

-Oysters can die in frigid air, therefore it’s important that you adjust the cage line to lower your cages until they are just above the bottom, but not on it.
-The oysters must be totally under water at all times for the oysters to survive.
-Your oysters will not freeze as long as they are in the water.
+Oysters will die when exposed to frigid winter temperatures, so it’s important to adjust the cage line to lower your cages until they are fully submerged just above the creek bottom.
+Your oysters will survive as long as they are underwater.

 Do I need to feed my oysters?